Prolactin: Units and unit conversions

-The serum concentration of prolactin can be given in mass concentration (µg/L or ng/mL), molar concentration (nmol/L or pmol/L), or international units (typically mIU/L).
+The serum concentration of prolactin can be given in mass concentration (μg/L or ng/mL), molar concentration (nmol/L or pmol/L), or international units (typically mIU/L).
 The current IU is calibrated against the third International Standard for Prolactin, IS 84/500.
-Reference ampoules of IS 84/500 contain 2.5 µg of lyophilized human prolactin and have been assigned an activity of .053 International Units.
-Measurements that are calibrated against the current international standard can be converted into mass units using this ratio of grams to IUs; prolactin concentrations expressed in mIU/L can be converted to µg/L by dividing by 21.2.
-Previous standards use other ratios.
+Reference ampoules of IS 84/500 contain "approximately" 2.5 μg of lyophilized human prolactin and have been assigned an activity of 0.053 International Units by calibrating against the previous standard.
+Measurements can be converted into mass units using this ratio of grams to IUs to obtain an equivalent in relationship to the contents of IS 84/500; prolactin concentrations expressed in mIU/L can be converted to μg/L of IS 84/500 equivalent by dividing by 21.2.
+Previous standards had other ratios in relation to their potency on the assay measurement.
+For example, the previous IS (83/562) had a potency of 27.0 mIU per μg.

 The first International Reference Preparation (or IRP) of human Prolactin for Immunoassay was established in 1978 (75/504 1st IRP for human prolactin) at a time when purified human prolactin was in short supply.
 Previous standards relied on prolactin from animal sources.
 Purified human prolactin was scarce, heterogeneous, unstable, and difficult to characterize.
 A preparation labeled 81/541 was distributed by the WHO Expert Committee on Biological Standardization without official status and given the assigned value of 50 mIU/ampoule based on an earlier collaborative study.
 It was determined that this preparation behaved anomalously in certain immunoassays and was not suitable as an IS.

 Three different human pituitary extracts containing prolactin were subsequently obtained as candidates for an IS.
 These were distributed into ampoules coded 83/562, 83/573, and 84/500.
 Collaborative studies involving 20 different laboratories found little difference between these three preparations.
 83/562 appeared to be the most stable.
 This preparation was largely free of dimers and polymers of prolactin.
 On the basis of these investigations, 83/562 was established as the Second IS for human prolactin.
 Once stocks of these ampoules were depleted, 84/500 was established as the Third IS for human prolactin.

+84/500 has nearly run out and in 2016 replacement was proposed.
+The new 83/573 contains 67.2 mIU per ampoule when calibrated against the third IS and contains 1.002 g of human pituitary extract each (which is then lyophilized).
+Each ampoule contains approximately 3.2 μg of prolactin.
+The assigned value will be 67 mIU per ampoule.
+If a fifth IS is needed, it will likely be based on recombinant protein, as WHO has not received any further donations of human pituitary extracts.